• Skip to primary navigation

 The Sports Industry Emerging from the Global Pandemic

 One lesson learned as we begin to put the lasting effects of the COVID-19 pandemic into perspective is how sports are so ingrained in the fabric of our society.
 In many ways, the world shut down and lockdowns threatened businesses around the country, yet most of the major sports associations worked to bring back live sports before many other businesses operated as normal.
 And while some positions in the sports industry were eliminated, the job market has already bounced back faster than anyone could have imagined even a year ago.
-As the industry continues to grow and evolve, the number of opportunities emerging in 2024 has already reached pre-covid levels and we expect this growth to continue into 2025 and beyond.
+As the industry continues to grow and evolve, the number of opportunities emerging is expected to keep growing as well.

 Jobs in Sports